-The generation of heat is accomplished by converting the chemical energy of a fuel source into thermal energy.
+The generation of heat is accomplished by converting one type of energy (chemical, electrical, energy) into thermal energy.
 A variety of fuels or heating mediums may be used to produce the desired heat; for example: fossil fuels (natural gas, coal, or fuel oil), renewable resources (solar or geothermal), electricity (electrical resistance or heat pumps), solid fuel (wood or pellets), or hydronics (water or steam).
-These systems are used in an array of applications, and due to their broad use, undertaking effective methods to more efficiently utilize this thermal energy has the potential to reduce the consumption, costs, and emissions associated with the consumed fuel source or heating medium.
+These systems are used in an array of applications.
+Due to their broad use, undertaking effective methods to more efficiently utilize this thermal energy has the potential to reduce the energy use and costs, and emissions associated with fuel use for heating medium.

-In residential, commercial, and industrial applications, the heat provided is typically generated at a centralized unit and then distributed by forced air to other locations via ductwork, vents, and/or plenums.
+In residential, commercial, and industrial applications, the heat provided is typically generated at a centralized unit and then distributed by forced air (or other methods) to other locations via ductwork, vents, and/or plenums.
 In the United States, furnaces and boilers are the primary means of heating structures for residential and commercial and industrial applications, respectively.
-However, the use of alternative heating systems varies greatly, depending on a number of key factors, including: climate zones, end use, working medium, and lifecycle costs.
+However, the use of alternative heating systems varies greatly, depending on a number of key factors, including climate zones, end use, working medium, and lifecycle costs.